Svarozic/wedding-website-marina-stefan/README.md

   - remove `15:30 Official photo session with the bride and groom` + `16:30 Grand entrance of the bride and groom and the first dance`
   - divide Program with parallax, after `Civil wedding at the Villa Jugovo S`
 - add Route page
+- add locale `de`, `ru` and also connect GoogleForms for these languages

 > 07.09.2025